orcasound/localization_exercises/README.md

 # localization_exercises
-# This repositoriy will contain python codes important in using multiple hydrophones to localize sound sousrces.
+# This repository will contain data and  python codes important in using multiple hydrophones to localize sound sousrces.
 # Exercise #1

 ## Problem statement: